Jewish exodus from the Muslim world

-The reasons for the exoduses are manifold, including pull factors, such as the desire to fulfill Zionist yearnings or find a better economic status and a secure home in Europe or the Americas and, in Israel, a policy change in favour of mass immigration focused on Jews from Arab and Muslim countries, together with push factors, such as persecution / antisemitism, political instability, poverty and expulsion.
+The reasons for the exoduses include: pull factors such as the desire to fulfill Zionism, better economic prospects and security, and the Israeli government's "One Million Plan" to accommodate Jewish immigrants from Arab- and Muslim-majority countries; and push factors such as violent and other forms of antisemitism in the Arab world, political instability, poverty, and expulsion.
 The history of the exodus has been politicized, given its proposed relevance to the historical narrative of the Arab–Israeli conflict.
-When presenting the history, those who view the Jewish exodus as analogous to the 1948 Palestinian exodus generally emphasize the push factors and consider those who left as refugees, while those who do not, emphasize the pull factors and consider them willing immigrants.
+Those who view the Jewish exodus as analogous to the 1948 Palestinian expulsion and flight generally emphasize the push factors and consider those who left to have been refugees, while those who oppose that view generally emphasize the pull factors and consider the Jews to have been willing immigrants.

 Background

-At the time of the Muslim conquests of the 7th century, ancient Jewish communities had existed in many parts of the Middle East and North Africa since Antiquity.
-Jews under Islamic rule were given the status of dhimmi, along with certain other pre-Islamic religious groups.
-As such, these groups were accorded certain rights as "People of the Book".
+At the time of the Muslim conquests of the 7th century, Jewish communities had existed in many parts of the Middle East and North Africa.
+Jews under Islamic rule were given the status of dhimmi, along with Christians and certain other pre-Islamic religious groups.
+Historian Mark R. Cohen characterised the dhimmi status as "a kind of citizenship, second class and unequal though it was."
+In spite of that some Jews achieved prominent positions in the economy, government service and medicine.
+Jews were occasionally subjected to persecutions and pressures to convert to Islam.

 During waves of persecution in Medieval Europe, many Jews found refuge in Muslim lands, though in other times and places, Jews fled persecution in Muslim lands and found refuge in Christian lands.
-Jews expelled from the Iberian Peninsula were invited to settle in various parts of the Ottoman Empire, where they would often form a prosperous model minority of merchants acting as intermediaries for their Muslim rulers.
+For example, Jews expelled from the Iberian Peninsula were invited to settle in the Ottoman Empire.